Menu Close

 1. History of Choking or Gagging: Initial symptoms often include these reactions.

-2. Pain or Discomfort: Discomfort may localize to the neck or chest and worsen with swallowing.
+2. Pain or Discomfort: Discomfort may localise to the neck or chest and worsen with swallowing.

 3. Dysphagia and Odynophagia: Partial or total swallowing obstruction often progresses due to oedema.